mvindahl/angular-pan-zoom/README.md

 ----------------------------
 Any code contributions to the project will be appreciated.
 A few guidelines follow.

-Bower is used for obtaining 3rd party libraries.
-The libraries in bower_components are also committed along with the project.
-A 1:1 correspondence between bower.json and the contents of bower_components is expected at all times.

 Npm is used for building stuff.
-Use `npm install` to fetch dependencies.
-Use `npm run build` to do a complete build, as verified by jshint and karma tests.
-The build artefacts will end up in the bin folder.
+Use `npm install` to fetch dependencies (including the bower ones).
+Use `npm start` to launch a development server using browsersync.
+Use 'npm run build' to perform a build as verified by uni tests and lint.
 For the complete list of npm scripts, see package.json.